Visiting the Cutty Sark

 - If you are a whiskey drinker you are probably quite aware that there is a Cutty Sark whisky which my husband tells me is “not bad” for a non-Irish whiskey.

-- The ship was named after the witch Nannie Dee who appears Robert Burns’ poem Tam o’ Shanter.
+- The ship was named after the witch Nannie Dee who appears in Robert Burns’ poem Tam o’ Shanter.
 The ship’s figurehead is a carving of a bare-breasted Nannie Dee with long black hair holding a grey horse’s tail clutched in her hand.

 - The Cutty Sark is a magnificent sight on the Greenwich Pier.
 She is raised about 3m above her dry dock to give visitors this view.
 This part of the restoration garnered the Trust much criticism and a Carbuncle Cup award by Building Design Magazine.

-- One of the fundraisers to save the Cutty Sark and restore her was undertaken by Jerry Bruckheimer the Oscar-winning film producers.
+- One of the fundraisers to save the Cutty Sark and restore her was undertaken by Jerry Bruckheimer the Oscar-winning film producer.
 A collection of his photos taken during the film Pirates of the Caribbean: At Worlds End was placed on display and auctioned to add to the restoration coffers.

 The Cutty Sark has a variety of animators and interactive projections playing various roles on different days that introduce you to life onboard a vessel like the Cutty Sark.
-You can meet Captain Woodget the ships longest-serving master.
-Nannie the Witch who was carved into immortality as the figurehead.
+You can meet Captain Woodget the ship’s longest-serving master.
+Nannie the Witch was carved into immortality as the figurehead.
 Then there’s Mrs Ray who misses her son Clarence and his letters from around the world.

 You will also meet the cook of the Cutty Sark and find out what they ate onboard the ship, and Jock Willis the man who built the Cutty Sark.

-You can explore the ship from top to bottom and take in several interactive displays that show you life at sea onboard a tea clipper.
+You can explore the ship from top to bottom and take in several interactive displays that show you life at sea on board a tea clipper.

 This is a true hands-on experience, the writing on the display boards is clear and informative.